AndrewTFesta/andrewtfesta.github.io/aboutme.md

 - [Hobbies](#hobbies)
 - [Publications](#publications)

+Software engineer, machine learning researcher, pilot, and gamer.

+As for gamer, I thrive in strategy and chaos.

 # Synopsis

 I grew up in West Hartford, CT and went to Conard High School where I was able to take classes, and later work with, [Jackie Corricelli](https://sites.google.com/whps.org/corricelli).
 I attribute a large portion of my interest in Computer Science to her and her dedication to teaching.
 She also played a pivotal role in my Eagle project, helping to coordinate communication between Smith Elementary School and Conard for fostering an interest in 4th and 5th grade students in learning coding.